Reckziegel/uncorbets/README.md

 The Euler theorem has been widely used in finance as a way to decompose homogeneous risk measures of degree one.
-Unfortunately, this decomposition is spurious because all shocks are considered at once, instead of been treated as independent sources of risk.
+Unfortunately, this decomposition does not isolate the true sources of risk.

-The Minimum Torsion Bets (MTB) offers a solution to this problem: it uses the spectral decomposition to “pick” the uncorrelated factors that are as close as possible to the original ones, among all the possible rotations that live in the N-th dimensional space.
+The Minimum Torsion Bets (MTB) offers a solution to this problem: it uses the spectral decomposition to “pick” the uncorrelated factors that are as close as possible to the original variables, among all living matrix rotations.

-The output is a diversification distribution that it’s always positive, sum to 1, capture the true sources risk and have a meaningful interpretation.
-The above properties classify the Effective Number of Minimum Torsion Bets a generalization of Marginal Contribution to Risk (MCR).
+The output of this transformation is a diversification distribution: it’s always positive, sums to 1, capture the true sources risk and have an insightful interpretation.
+The above properties classify the Effective Number of Minimum Torsion Bets a generalization of the Marginal Contribution to Risk (MCR).

 ## Toy Example